 FREQUENTLY ASKED QUESTIONS

-Find the answers to the most frequently asked questions (FAQs) about the upcoming ISO/IEC 19770-1 certification scheme.
-This webpage will continually be updated.
+Here are the most frequently asked questions (FAQs) and answers about the ISO/IEC 19770-1 certification scheme.
+This webpage is updated frequently.

-For more help and information, visit our Knowledge Base for videos, infographics, on-demand webinars, and more.
+For more information, visit our Knowledge Base for videos, infographics, on-demand webinars, and more.

 You can also sign up to receive updates about the ISO/IEC 19770-1 certification scheme.